Could robotics be the solution to make cannabis greenhouses more productive?

 Transportation robots and transplanting robots are equipped with arms and visual sensors.
 Together they can save significant amounts of time and labor.
 Just like in mechanical manufacturing, they help eliminate human error and accidents.
 Together this creates a robust high-throughput high-accuracy system that is fully reproducible.

 Reproducibility is a huge hurdle in cannabis cultivation.
 Manual labor simply cannot achieve fully reproducible techniques for greenhouse tasks like transplanting, trimming, and hand watering.
 This especially cannot be achieved in a timely manner.
-In order to meet a commercial scale, cannabis greenhouses must look to robotic and technological solutions of other manufacturing sectors.
+In order to meet reach the scale of cannabis commercialization for your grow, cannabis greenhouses must look to robotic and technological solutions of other manufacturing sectors.

 All-In-One Robotic Cultivation